Nidhishree-Positive/Outcome-of-Training-Program-Analog-IC-Design-Layout/5daysTrainingProgram_Analog_ICDesign_LayoutConsiderations.md

+Bandgap Reference (BGR) circuits are implemented using different architectures based on design requirements such as supply voltage, power consumption, accuracy, temperature coefficient, and process technology.
+Accordingly, various BGR architectures like conventional BJT-based bandgap references, CMOS bandgap references, sub-bandgap (low-voltage) references, curvature-compensated bandgaps, and resistor-less bandgaps are used.
+The choice of architecture depends on the target application and performance constraints.

 In the afternoon session a basic overview of the Cadence Virtuoso environment was provided, followed by an initial hands-on session to understand the tool interface and basic circuit implementation.